12dit152/my-ai-agents/README.md

 >      ```bash
 >      ollama run mistral
 >      ```
->   4. Use the provided Python scripts or web interface to interact with the model for summarization or chat.
+>   4. Use the provided Python scripts or web interface to interact with the model for summarisation, chat, or sentiment analysis.

 ---